What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 Conclusion #

-The optimal strategy is "multi-track parallel": do not give up on the H-1B lottery, but simultaneously pursue NIW and other green card applications, so your path to staying in the U.S. no longer depends entirely on a single random draw.
+The best strategy is "multi-track parallel": do not give up on the H-1B lottery, but simultaneously pursue NIW and other green card applications, so that your path to staying in America no longer depends entirely on the outcome of a single random drawing.